Understanding Doctor Visa Options

 • Be below 45 years of age at the time of your application, unless you’re a doctor who has worked in their field for at least three years (as a holder of a 457 or 452 visa), and out of those three years, you spent two years employed in regional Australia.

-Regional Sponsored Migration Scheme visa (subclass 187) (direct entry stream) closes to new applications from 16 November 2019
+Regional Sponsored Migration Scheme visa (subclass 187) (direct entry stream) is currently closed to new applications.

 Regional Employer Sponsored Scheme Visa (Subclass 494)